-Fragmentation products of biotin are compared with what reported from experiments in the MassBank database.
-The two fragmentation spectra are shown in Figure 4.
-From simulations, the theoretical MS/MS spectrum is obtained simply by counting the product ions at the end of each trajectory and normalizing them, in the present case to the m/z 227.08 which is the same normalization reported in the database.
+Fragmentation products of biotin are compared with what reported from experiments38 in the MassBank database.39 The two fragmentation spectra are shown in Figure 4.
+From simulations, the theoretical MS/MS spectrum is obtained simply by counting the product ions at the end of each trajectory and normalizing the intensities with respect to the ion m/z 227.08 which is the same normalization reported in the experiments.